 Montgomery Library collections contain hundreds of thousands of physical and electronic items for students to use when completing assignments, projects, and research papers.
 These resources include physical and electronic books, as well as full-text electronic journal articles.
-Our online catalog, used for locating books and other physical library resources, is found under the Catalog link on the Montgomery Library web page at www.campbellsville.edu/library.
-CU Search, also found on the library web page, is our finding tool that searches nearly all of the library's online resources, including e-journals and e-books.
-Students authenticate for access to online library resources with their TigerNet/Moodle credentials.
+CU Search, found on the library web page, is the finding tool that searches nearly all of the library's resources.
+Students need to authenticate for access to online library resources with their Moodle credentials.